BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 If you have a large range and few entries, like pick 6 between 1-49, it will take many draws before all the prizes are paid out.
 If you have a small range, like pick 5 from 1-10, and large amount of entries, the game will finish in very few draws and there will be many ties.

-> Usage Note: If a  [Progressive Jackpot](/administration/games/lottorace#progressive-jackpot) is added to the game, then the Jackpots odds will implicitly mirror the Pick Size and Range.
+> **Usage Note:** If a  [Progressive Jackpot](/administration/games/lottorace#progressive-jackpot) is added to the game, then the Jackpots odds will implicitly mirror the Pick Size and Range.
 {.is-success}

-> You can also specify  [Bonus Pick](/administration/games/lottorace#bonus-pick) ranges to increase the odds for Jackpots or Lottery games alike.
+> **Usage Note:** You can also specify  [Bonus Pick](/administration/games/lottorace#bonus-pick) ranges to increase the odds for Jackpots or Lottery games alike.
 {.is-success}

 ### [Min/Max Plays Per Game](/administration/games/lottorace#min-max-entries-per-game)